ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #### **GetInitiationCondition**

 It gets initiation condition for agent of this class.
 Initiation condition is a sc-template (sc-structure) that is used by the agent to check necessary connections between sc-elements of sc-event triple and sc-elements in the knowledge base before the agent performs an action.
-This method will throw `utils::ExceptionInvalidState` if the abstract sc-agent for this agent class does not have initiation condition.
+This method will throw `utils::ExceptionItemNotFound` if the abstract sc-agent for this agent class does not have initiation condition.

 You can redefine this method in your agent class.